 Handicap International has been working in Libya since March 2011.
 Large numbers of landmines, cluster munitions, and other explosive devices were used in Libya during the fall of the Gaddafi regime and tons of weapons still lay scattered throughout the country, posing a grave risk to civilians.
 During the fighting, many small arms and light weapons became accessible to the civilian population, and subsequent armed violence and weapons-related accidents have caused numerous deaths and injuries.
+According to UNHCR, as of February 2017, Libya is home to more than 434,800 IDPs and 9,300 refugees.

 Mine Risk Education